Macau Lifestyle

 Hungry ghost Festival

-The evening is hot and humid – you’re walking alone in a dark Macau back alley and out of nowhere, you hear a mysterious crackling sound.
+The evening is hot and humid–you’re walking alone in a dark Macau back alley and out of nowhere, you hear a mysterious crackling sound.
 There is no one around, but suddenly you see a flame jump up from a box on the edge of the sidewalk which illuminates the dim concrete in a flash.
 Further down the street, you hear low mournful murmurings coming from Chinese families who stand, hands clasped together, kneeling amongst blood-red burning candles and incense.
 There is food scattered around the area and it looks like someone had a feast, but whom?
-Well, to answer this and put your worries at ease, this is not a ghost story, but is, in fact, all part of the Hungry Ghost Festival which is an ancient celebration seeped in superstition and symbols.
+Well, to answer this and put your worries at ease, this is not a ghost story, but is, in fact, all part of the Hungry Ghost Festival which is an ancient celebration steeped in superstition.

-No, you definitely don’t want to call the Ghostbusters?
-This festival is all about appeasing, honoring and respecting the ghosts – you don’t want to do anything that might upset them this month.
-It takes place over the course of the month, the seventh lunar month, which runs from August 11-September 9, with the key date being on August 25.
+No, you definitely don’t want to call the Ghostbusters.
+This festival is all about appeasing, honoring and respecting the ghosts so you don’t want to do anything that might upset them this month.
+It takes place over the course of the seventh lunar month, which runs from 1 August to 29 August, with the key date being on 15 August.
 During this Ghost Month, they say the gates of hell stay open until the festival comes to a close after 30 days.
 During this time you will see people burning incense, ‘hell money’, and other offerings as gifts to appease the restless spirits freed from the underworld.
 They say spirits with children or grandchildren will return home while lone spirits with unfinished business will roam freely and feast instead.

-It’s not all as sinister as it sounds – in fact, the celebration has a lot to with folk culture, ancestral love and reverence.
+It’s not all as sinister as it sounds–in fact, the celebration has a lot to do with folk culture, ancestral love and reverence.
 The Hungry Ghost or Yu Lan Festival has been in practice for over 100 years.
-For the whole month, and especially on August 25, a range of rituals and celebrations is held both for the living and the dead.
-You can expect to see Chinese opera performances, see lanterns hung or floated in water to help guide the invisible ghosts to operas and banquets, and lots of small fires by the roadsides as people burn their offerings.
+For the whole month, and especially on August 15, a range of rituals and celebrations is held both for the living and the dead.
+You can expect to see Chinese opera performances, lanterns hung or floating in water to help guide the invisible ghosts to operas and banquets, and lots of small fires by the roadsides as people burn their offerings.

 In Taoism, the Hungry Ghost Festival is referred to as Zhongyuan.
-But whether Taoism or Buddhism the essence and aim of the festival lies in spreading love with an open heart and to help others in need.
-This is most evident amongst the people coming from Chiu Chow.
-The widespread practice of the Hungry Ghost Festival was brought to Hong Kong and Macau by the Chiu Chow community.
+But whether it’s Taoism or Buddhism, the essence and aim of the festival lies in spreading love with an open heart and to help others in need.
+This is most evident amongst the people coming from Chaozhou–a city in the eastern Guangdong province of China.
+The widespread practice of the Hungry Ghost Festival was brought to Hong Kong and Macau by the Chiu Chow (people of Chaozhou) community.
 The first generation of Chiu Chow people immigrated to Hong Kong in the early 20th century.
-During their travels, many died without proper burials and it was believed they would face purgatory.
+During their travels, many died without proper burials and it was believed that they would face purgatory.
 The Chiu Chow community highly values brotherhood and respect so, even if many are unrelated to one another, they will still show love and honor to anyone who has passed away through ancestral worship and the Hungry Ghost Festival.
 They arrange feasts and entertainment for the spirits with the aim of satiating the ghosts’ endless hunger in the underworld and also to bless and bring good luck to the living (what goes around comes around, right?).

 Feast of the hungry ghost Macau Lifestyle photo two